A list of 20 amazing tourist attractions, cities, and places to visit in Japan. Plan your perfect Japan itinerary.

 Okinawa is the birthplace of Karate.
 The prefecture also has the longest life expectancy in Japan (and almost the world).
 Women have a life expectancy of 90 and men 84!
 I could name another handful of amazing reasons to visit this tropic islands, but I’ll restrict myself to the most important one: After touring all the cultural highlights in Japan, going to the beach for some relaxation can never be a bad idea.
 Want to know more?
 Here is my guide to Okinawa.

 Not the beach guy or girl?
 Well, then how about Hokkaido.
-The second largest Island in Japan is best known for its many volcanoes, hot springs, and fantastic national parks.
+The second-largest island in Japan is best known for its many volcanoes, hot springs, and fantastic national parks.
 It is the perfect place to go hiking and enjoy the quieter side of Japan.

-The most spectacular highlight on Hokkaido might be the Sapporo Snow festival which is held every February.
+The most spectacular highlight on Hokkaido might be the Sapporo Snow Festival which is held every February.
 The whole city is transformed into one big winter wonderland with many ice and snow sculptures.
 Some of them measuring more than 15 meters in height!

 12) Himeji Castle

 Listen: Himeji Castle is the largest and most visited castle in Japan and can be found in the town of the same name along the Japanese Inland Sea.
 After extensive restorations, the castle is once again fully open to the public.
 The castle dates back to 1333 and is, due to hits stark white color, often known as the White Heron Castle.
 The whole affair might be a bit kitschy, but I urge you to go nevertheless!
-It’s one of the best things to do in Japan as it also gives you a detailed glimpse into ancient samurai culture!
+It’s one of the best things to do in Japan as it also gives you a detailed glimpse of ancient samurai culture!

 The castle is especially beautiful during the cherry blossom season, but I guess that could be said about the rest of Japan as well.
 Not very far from Himeji, you will find a big safari park you might want to see as well if you are traveling with kids.